bahaidev/textbrowser/README.md

   to `languages-tb.json` instead of `languages.json` or otherwise supply a languages file which resolves to the correct path).

-## JSON Schema and metadata files and fields in use
+## JSON Schema and Metadata Files and Fields in Use

 (This section is currently undergoing clean-up.)